broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 We have found that, for most genes, using an average Hi-C profile in the ABC model gives approximately equally good performance as using a cell-type specific Hi-C profile.
 To facilitate making ABC predictions in a large panel of cell types, including those without cell type-specific Hi-C data, we have provided an average Hi-C profile (averaged across 10 cell lines) in this repository.

-In the case where cell-type specific Hi-C data is available, we provide a pipeline which takes as input a .hic file, and formats it as the ABC model code expects (see below)
+In the case where cell-type specific Hi-C data is available, we provide a pipeline which takes as input a .hic file, and formats it as the ABC model code expects (see below).

+[PL Scaling of Hi-C]

 ### Description of Average Hi-C data provided
 Average Hi-C data can be downloaded from: ftp://ftp.broadinstitute.org/outgoing/lincRNA/average_hic/